 Dealing With Debts and Mortgages in Probate

 When a loved one dies leaving property, debts, and a mortgage, and if he did not have a living trust, probate is required to sort everything out.
-Probate is the process of paying off the deceased person's final bills and expenses and transferring his property into the names of living beneficiaries.
+Probate is the process of paying off the deceased person's final bills and expenses and transferring his property into the names of beneficiaries.
 Dealing with debts can begin before probate is officially opened.

 Dealing With Bills and Mortgages Before Probate